Die Hard: Other media

+Thematic analysis

-Thematic analysisDie Hard has been described by critics such as Richard Brody and Chris Hewitt as a story about obtaining redemption through violence.
+Die Hard has been described by critics such as Richard Brody and Chris Hewitt as a story about obtaining redemption through violence.
 McClane comes to Los Angeles to save his marriage, but makes the same mistakes that drove Holly away; Brody and Hewitt suggest that it is only after McClane defeats the terrorists through violence that their marriage is seemingly reconciled.
 Similarly, Powell is haunted after accidentally shooting a child and finds redemption by drawing his gun to shoot Karl.
 Several male characters who are driven by rage or ego suffer for it including the FBI agents, Karl, Ellis, and McClane who nearly loses Holly by showing off after shooting Gruber.
 Ebert notes the more even-tempered characters—often African American—fare better.
 McClane identifies himself as a Roman Catholic, a religion requiring penance to earn redemption.
 Brody said that McClane endures physical punishment, including his feet being cut by glass shards to create bloody "stigmata".
 In making these sacrifices, he salvages his family.
 In this sense, McClane can be seen as a modern, working-class Christ-like figure.

 Alexander Boon compares McClane violently reclaiming his wife to the Greek figure Odysseus slaughtering his wife's suitors.
 McClane is rewarded for his masculinity, despite demonstrating negative male traits.
 Jeffrey Brown believed McClane's undershirt emphasizes his masculine physical form.
-This outfit is worn by other action characters like Rambo, and females displaying masculine traits such as Rachel McLish (Aces: Iron Eagle III) and Linda Hamilton (Terminator 2: Judgment Day).
+This outfit is worn by other action characters like Rambo, and female characters displaying masculine traits such as Rachel McLish (Aces: Iron Eagle III) and Linda Hamilton (Terminator 2: Judgment Day).
 Powell and Argyle are not McClane's physical equals but they prioritize relationships, and when called on to act, they succeed.
 McClane possesses an imposing physicality but is clumsy and reliant on improvisation, and succeeds only because of the relationships with his allies.
 It is McClane and Powell's relationship that is particularly instrumental to McClane's success.
 The pair share a non-romantic intimacy that enables McClane to confess his failings as a husband in a way he did not with Holly, allowing McClane to grow as a person.
 Gruber fails because he is isolated, self-interested, and sacrifices his team for his own survival.